RIVeR-Lab/Azure_Kinect_DK/README.md

 | WFOV unbinned	        | 1024x1024   | 120°x120°	| 0, 5, 15      | 0.25 - 2.21 m | 20.3 ms |
 | Passive IR            | 1024x1024   | N/A	      | 0, 5, 15, 30  | N/A | 1.6 ms |

-## Setup and Installation
-Currently, Azure Kinect DK is only officially released for Ubuntu 18.04, however the binary for 18.04 can be installed on 20.04 without noticable issue.
-More information can be found [here](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/issues/1263).

-To install the drivers, we prepared a bash script `install_lib4a.sh` and a udev rule file in the repos.

-Download the bash file and run `./install_lib4a.sh` to install all the packages automatically.

-After the installation, copy the `99-k4a.rules` to `/etc/udev/rules.d` and run

-`udevadm control --reload-rules && udevadm trigger`

-Lastly, verify the drivers were set up correctly by launching the camera viewer.
-`k4aviewer`

-Sidenote: Make sure the camera is connected to the computer via a USB 3.0 port.

 ## Additional Resources